RasanPanag/Portfolio-website-html-JSON/README.md

 - **JSON**: The JSON format is syntactically identical to the code for creating JavaScript objects.
 Because of this similarity, a JavaScript program can easily convert JSON data into native JavaScript objects.
 The JSON syntax is derived from JavaScript object notation syntax, but the JSON format is text only.

+- **SCSS**: is the second syntax of Sass (Syntactically Awesome Stylesheet) that uses brackets instead of indentations.
+SCSS was designed in such a way that a valid CSS3 file is also a valid SCSS file.
+SCSS files are stored with the . scss extension.

 ## Repository contains:
 - **index.html** file is the main page of the Portfolio.
 - **index.html** file is the page to my Salesforce Project.
 - **.css** files are Stylesheets.
+- **.scss** extension is for SASS files
 - **.js** are JavaScript files.
 - **.json** are JSON files
 - **.jpeg, .jpg, .gif, .png** all are images or logo used for this website.